In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 When considering a Fiat Ducato for your van conversion, the brand offers a lot of variety and flexibility.

-In the rear cargo space, you will love the 90-degree side walls that make cutting and fitting your layout easier.
+In the rear cargo space, you’ll love the 90-degree side walls that make cutting and fitting your layout easier.

 Although you don’t have the same premium dashboard in the cabin as a Mercedes Sprinter, the Fiat Ducato’s dashboard is nicer than that of the Ford Transit.